 Concrete is a compound material made up of various components, including an aggregate (made up of crushed stone or gravel and sand) and a binding material, most commonly cement.

 When cement is used as the binder, water is added to the dry concrete mixture to create a semi-fluid sludge that can then be used to create different shaped objects, usually by pouring the mixture into a form.

-When concrete is allowed to fully cure (meaning it is kept slightly wet for the entire period), it takes roughly 28 days and can then support up to 3000 pounds of weight per square inch (roughly 211 kg per square centimeter).
+When concrete is allowed to fully cure (meaning it is kept slightly wet for the entire period), it takes roughly 28 days and can then usually support up to 4000 pounds of weight per square inch.

 Concrete has high compressive strength but far lower tensile strength (only about 8% of its compressive strength).
 This means that it is adept at resisting forces that reduce its size (push it together) but not so good at resisting forces that stress the material by stretching it (pulling it apart).

 It also has a relatively low coefficient of thermal expansion and starts to shrink the older it gets.
 The shrinkage, tension, and stress concrete experiences throughout its lifetime are what lead to it cracking and deforming.

 Concrete is made up of different materials, all of which have different sizes and take up and fill up space to varying degrees.
 For this reason, concrete is a porous material, as all of the various components aren’t able to fill up every nook and cranny of the form it is poured into.